...

 As the voiceover landscape continues to evolve and grow I hope diversity efforts continue until diversity becomes the standard.

-I’m currently on the board of directors of The City Kids Foundation, an organization that has been a safe multicultural space for me since I was a young member and empowered me to use my voice as a performer, creative, and change-maker.
+I’m currently on the board of directors of The City Kids Foundation, an organization that has been a safe multicultural space for me since I was a young member and empowered me to use my voice as a performer, writer, creative artist, and change-maker.
 I will continue to encourage and motivate others to be advocates for diversity through the arts and beyond.

-★ Click to see some of my diverse featured voiceover projects ★
+★ Click to see some of my featured voiceover projects